 Hip replacement surgeries and procedures

+Hip problems are very common and can affect patients of all ages.
+Painful symptoms and difficulty moving can be caused by a wide range of conditions such as osteoarthritis, bursitis, fractures or dysplasia.
+Older adults are more likely to experience arthritis while more active people are likely to be affected by tendon or cartilage injuries.
+There are many types of hip operations that can help relieve symptoms.
 Hip replacement surgery is a safe and effective way to relieve painful hip conditions, improve mobility and restore normal function.
-Each patient is considered on an individual basis and our orthopaedic hip specialists are on hand to advise on the most appropriate treatment.
+Each patient is considered on an individual basis and our orthopaedic hip specialists are on hand to advise on the best treatment pathway.

 Total hip replacement

-This surgery replaces the damaged parts of your hip with artificial materials to relieve pain and improve function and mobility.
+This hip operation replaces the damaged parts of your hip with artificial materials to relieve pain and improve function and mobility.

 Revision hip replacement